 Do you need insurance when renting?
-And if so, what type of insurance cover do you need?
-In this guide, we’ll cover contents insurance, renters insurance, and help you decide what kind of home insurance policy is the best choice for you.
+And if so, what type of insurance coverage do you need?
+In this guide, we’ll cover contents insurance, and renters insurance, and help you decide what kind of home insurance policy is the best choice for you.

 The proportion of people living in a rented home in Britain has doubled in the last twenty years, and with rising mortgage costs, those figures are only trending one way.
 In 2022, an estimated 11 million people rent privately in England alone.
 If you are currently renting your home (or a room within a house share), this article gives you all the information you need on your home insurance options, plus what they do (and don’t) cover.